Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/customize/image.md

 ## Common Images

-The following `values.yaml` files are commonly used by customers.
+These are some of the commonly used `values.yaml` files.

 ### {{ site.ee_product_name }}